discord/cloudflare-sample-app/README.md

 - Grab the token for your bot, and keep it somewhere safe locally (I like to put these tokens in [1password](https://1password.com/))
 - Click on the `OAuth2` tab, and choose the `URL Generator`.
 Click the `bot` and `applications.commands` scopes.
 - Click on the `Send Messages` and `Use Slash Commands` Bot Permissions
-- Copy the Generated Url, and paste it into the browser.
+- Copy the Generated URL, and paste it into the browser.
 Select the server where you'd like to develop your bot.

 ## Creating your Cloudflare worker